BEFORE TEARING OFF YOUR VINTAGE SHINGLES….

 Four visual differences between old and new shingles.

-Before and after on the Maryland homeowner’s roof
+Before and after of Cortright’s Oriental design: Maryland homeowner’s roof

 The Berridge Manufacturing Company released metal shingles as just one of an extensive line of metal roofing types.
 In an effort to meet the requests for “traditional tin roofing shingles”, Berridge markets two styles:

-The shingle to the immediate right, called the Slate style, is the signature design that seem to have predominated from around 1900 onward.
+The signature design around 1900 onward was called the “slate design” from Cortright Company.
 I have seen this style many times.
-Berridge has labeled this style as “Victorian”
+Berridge has labeled this design as “Victorian”

 The available sizes today may not be the same dimension, at least I have not seen exact matches.